Skip to main content

 )

-income = statements.income_statement
+income = statements["income_statement"]

-print(f"Revenue: {income.revenue}")
+print(f"Revenue: {income['revenue']}")

-print(f"Net Income: {income.net_income}")
+print(f"Net Income: {income['net_income']}")

-print(f"Gross Profit: {income.gross_profit}")
+print(f"Gross Profit: {income['gross_profit']}")

 JavaScript

-const statements = await client.statements.all({
+const statements = await client.allStatements({

 ticker: "AAPL",